Skip to main content

 The Value of Creative Self-Examination #

-Like any creative endeavor, it’s worth stepping back occasionally to examine your process—why you do something, how you approach it, and whether it still serves you.
-Are you creating what truly matters to you?
-Is your work an authentic expression or a half-hearted attempt at something else?
-Are you doing it for yourself, for others, for money, or to make a difference?
+Every so often I need to step back and look at why I’m doing this, how I’m doing it, and whether it still feels real.
+Am I creating what actually matters to me?
+Is this an honest expression or a half-hearted attempt at something else?
+Am I doing it for myself, for other people, for money, or to make a difference?

-Writing things down provides an excellent starting point.
+Writing things down is where I usually start.
 What you write sometimes matters less than simply engaging in the act itself.
 When Van Gogh painted Starry Night, he likely didn’t wake up thinking, “Today I will create a masterpiece!”
 More probably, he simply thought, “Today I will paint.”
 And so he did.

 Let’s not kid ourselves—I’m no Van Gogh, nor do I aspire to be (or maybe I secretly do but I’m not admitting it).
 The catharsis of writing satisfies me, along with occasional notes from readers who connected with something I wrote.
 That’s enough to keep me going.